Verryx-02/playlist-downloader/ISSUES.md

 ### The Problem

 Sometimes during Phase 2 (YouTube Music matching), a non-blocking error occurs.
 It doesn't crash the program, but I haven't been able to track down exactly what it is or when it happens.

+---

+## 8. Removals and moves of songs in Spotify playlists not managed

+**Status:** Under investigation | **Priority:** Medium because I don't remove or move songs from my playlists.

+### The Problem

+Someone could decide to remove a song from a playlist.
+In in this case a data consistency problem would be created in the database